LebToki/PresentaPulse/README.md

 - I would appreciate it if you follow me, star the repo, and check the other AI-related repos too :)

-**Pretrained Models and Configuration:** create this directory and download the models from
+**Pretrained Models and Configuration:** create this directory and to download the Pretrained models
 ```text
 D:\tools\LivePortrait\pretrained_weights
 ```